MicrosoftDocs/powerapps-docs/powerapps-docs/teams/tutorial-buildapp-retrieve-videos.md

 1. Enter **Vertical Gallery** in the search box.

-1. Drag the label onto the screen
+1. Drag the label onto the screen.

-1. Set the following properties with these values
+1. Set the following properties with these values:

     | Property  | Value  |
     |-----------|--------|